Top 9 Must-Have Facility Manager Skills for 2025

 2. Communication Skills

-Facility managers interact with a wide variety of individuals daily, from maintenance staff and visitors to senior managers and vendors.
-As such, they need to be able to communicate effectively and handle any concerns or complaints efficiently.
-Listening is also a crucial aspect of communication.
-Paying attention to others’ words enables them to address issues swiftly and proficiently.
+Facility managers interact with a wide variety of people daily - from maintenance staff and visitors to senior managers and vendors.
+They need to communicate effectively and handle concerns or complaints efficiently.
+Listening is also crucial.
+Paying close attention helps them address issues swiftly.

 3. Organizational Skills

 Organizational skills are critical for facility managers.
 They need to plan maintenance activities, implement procedures, and keep up with various tasks.
-From handling maintenance requests to managing inventory and scheduling repairs, a good facility manager needs to stay on top of everything.
-Prioritizing tasks and balancing resources is crucial for maintaining a smooth flow of operations.
+From handling maintenance requests to managing inventory and scheduling repairs, they must stay on top of everything.
+Prioritizing tasks and balancing resources keeps operations running smoothly.

 4. Financial and sustainable management